-Sequence of implement municipal action; T_MA3: Networks of CO2-free municipalities; T_RD1: The Alps as model region for vulnerability assessments; T_RD4: Research on climate-driven extreme events and climate impacts on glaciers Indirect link: T_Tou2: Sustainable diversification of Alpine tourism; T_Tou3: Minimized carbon footprint of Alpine hotels and gastronomy; T_Fo4: Alpine-wide sustainable forest management; T_W1: Alpine- wide optimized water management; T_W2: Drinking water security Starting point and link Report "Adopt an Alpine bio/organic valley" (2019) to stock-taking Existing documentation of the mountain farming working group Step 1a: Mapping of organic farming in the Alps including information on Stocktaking on management techniques, use of pesticides and other chemicals etc. as organic agriculture in the Alps Identification of the organic farming "gap" against the target of 50% of Alnine gariculture shifted to organic methods by 2050 ripine agriculture singlea to organie methous by 2000 2021-2022 Step 1b: 1.
-Development of a set of scenarios for organic/climate-friendly farming Organic agriculture in the Alps. scenarios for Alpine 2.
-Gap analysis and business/strategic planning for filling in the gaps regions 2021-2025 3.
-Identification of innovative management techniques being able to support the transition to a higher share of organic farming in the Alps at a reasonable cost (e.g. extensive agriculture, CO 2 storage of pastures and moorlands through grazing management plans, dual purpose breeds introduced, reduced use of fertilisers, low-taxation areas or production systems, incentivisation of small mechanization, etc.) 4.
+Sequence of implement municipal action; T_MA3: Networks of CO2-free municipalities; T_RD1: The Alps as model region for vulnerability assessments; T_RD4: Research on climate-driven extreme events and climate impacts on glaciers Indirect link: T_Tou2: Sustainable diversification of Alpine tourism; T_Tou3: Minimized carbon footprint of Alpine hotels and gastronomy; T_Fo4: Alpine-wide sustainable forest management; T_W1: Alpine- wide optimized water management; T_W2: Drinking water security Starting point and link to stock-taking Report "Adopt an Alpine bio/organic valley" (2019) Existing documentation of the mountain farming working group Step 1a: Stocktaking on organic agriculture in the Alps Mapping of organic farming in the Alps including information on management techniques, use of pesticides and other chemicals etc. as well as their GHG reduction potential Identification of the organic farming "gap" against the target of 50% of Alpine agriculture shifted to organic methods by 2050 2021-2022 Step 1b: 1.
+Development of a set of scenarios for organic/climate-friendly farming Organic agriculture scenarios for Alpine regions 2021-2025 in the Alps.
+2. Gap analysis and business/strategic planning for filling in the gaps 3.
+Identification of innovative management techniques being able to support the transition to a higher share of organic farming in the Alps at a reasonable cost (e.g. extensive agriculture, CO2 storage of pastures and moorlands through grazing management plans, dual purpose breeds introduced, reduced use of fertilisers, low-taxation areas or production systems, incentivisation of small mechanization, etc.) 4.
 Identification of possible solutions for the reduction of the costs of transition to organic farming Step 2: Policies for achieving Inventory of existing initiatives at different territorial levels supporting a transition from traditional to organic farming in the Alpine regions Alpine organic farming at 50% of total surface (or other Identification of the multiple benefits of organic farming also through the approach of ecosystem services (ESS; including the social positive spillover effects e.g. in terms of contrasting out-migration, etc.) indicator) Identification of the "policy gap" (i.e. existing legal or institutional barriers to a shift to organic/climate friendly farming) for different territorial units 2022-2025 First: Assessment of benefits and costs in alternative modes of farming (organic & traditional) in terms of e.g. yields and productivity, costs, demand for land, demand for crops and farming products and identification of situations where the transition can be sustainable (e.g. local level/alongside industrial production)